Swiss Prime Site

 Swiss Prime Site AG is one of the largest listed real estate companies in Europe.
-The fair value of the real estate under management is around CHF 20 billion.
+The fair value of the real estate under management is around CHF 27 billion.
 The portfolio of the company's own real estate has a value of around CHF 13 billion and consists primarily of commercial and retail properties in the most important Swiss metropolitan regions of the Central Plateau.
-In addition to the real estate investments, the Group companies Wincasa, Swiss Prime Site Solutions and Jelmoli make up the Services segment.
+In addition to the real estate investments, Swiss Prime Site Solutions makes up the real estate asset management segment with assets under management of around CHF 14 billion.

 History

 The company was founded in 1999 by the pension funds of Credit Suisse and Siemens Switzerland and the then Winterthur Life (now Axa).
 Swiss Prime Site was listed on the SIX Swiss Exchange in April 2000.
-At the time, the real estate portfolio had a value of around CHF500 million.
+At the time, the real estate portfolio had a value of around CHF 500 million.

 In 2001, Swiss Prime Site bought a portfolio of office buildings from Swisscom.
 In 2003, it acquired the Frey Group and in 2004 Maag Holding AG.
 In 2009, the takeover of the stock listed Jelmoli Holding AG took place.
 In October 2012, Swiss Prime Site acquired Wincasa AG, a real estate service company in Switzerland, as well as the Tertianum Group.
 In 2019 Swiss Prime Site announced the sale of the Tertianum Group.
-At the end of 2021, Swiss Prime Site acquired the Akara Group to strengthen the Services segment.
+At the end of 2021, Swiss Prime Site acquired the Akara Group, and in the beginning of 2024 the asset manager of Fundamenta Group, to strengthen the Services segment.
+In March 2023, the sale of Wincasa to Implenia was announced.